 Pizzeria 712 belongs to the Heirloom Restaurant Group.
 They run another excellent restaurant in downtown Provo called Communal (try them for breakfast--or anytime....), and they also cater.
-Pizzeria 712 & Communal really tie for first place in my book.
+Pizzeria 712 and Communal really tie for first place in my book.
 Update: They recently acquired Mountain West Burrito--my other favorite restaurant!
 We miss Joe, but so happy he left us in good hands.

 And yes, we take our kids.
-As always, clean up after your children, don't let them roam around the place, bring things to keep them entertained, & if they start acting up, take them out.
+As always, clean up after your children, don't let them roam around the place, bring things to keep them entertained, and if they start acting up, take them out.

 Reservations recommended, but not required.